PokemonAutomation/ComputerControl/README.md

 - [Computer-Control Programs](https://github.com/PokemonAutomation/ComputerControl) (this repo)
 - [AutoMaxLair](https://github.com/PokemonAutomation/AutoMaxLair)

-If you are new to automation you should start with the [microcontroller programs](https://github.com/PokemonAutomation/Microcontroller).
+If you are new to automation you should start [here](https://github.com/PokemonAutomation/About/blob/master/README.md#get-me-started).
+Make sure you have a working microcontroller setup before using the Computer Control programs.
 Everything here builds off of the microcontroller programs.

 If you came here intending to run [AutoMaxLair](https://github.com/PokemonAutomation/AutoMaxLair), there is a newer version of it that's built-into the Computer-Control programs now.
 But if you want to play with the original Python one anyway, the hardware setup is the same as the Computer-Control programs.